ShuoDuan/TikTok-TechJam-2025-/README.md

 # Ensure you have the pre-trained model file
 # Download random_forest_review_classifier.pkl to the project directory
+# Please change all the file path to your own direcotry
 ```

 ### Using the Pre-trained Model